-PLEASE NOTE: if Westbrook schools are cancelled or off (weather, school vacation, holiday) there is no story time at the ARLGP.
+PLEASE NOTE: if Westbrook schools are canceled or off (weather, school vacation, holiday) there is no storytime at the ARLGP.

-NEW in 2018: auto-charge for story time attendance!
+NEW: auto-charge for storytime attendance!
 By completing our auto-charge form the ARLGP will charge your debit/credit card $5 per session attended the month before.
-Charges will occur the first Thursday of every month.
+Charges will occur on the first Thursday of every month.

 Celebrate your birthday in the most fur-tastic way!
 ARLGP birthday parties include two hours of programming and festivities in our humane education classroom.
 Learn more and schedule your birthday party today >